amrit1210/hands_on_ml_with_scikit-learn-tensorflow-part-1/README.md

-# hands_on_ml_with_scikit-learn-tensorflow-part-1
+# Hands-On Machine Learning with Scikit-Learn & TensorFlow (Part 1)
 Summary and Experimental Jupyter Notebooks for ML

-This repository contains my notes, code implementations, and exercises from the book "Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow" by Aurélien Géron.
+This repository contains my notes, code implementations, and exercises from the book
+**"Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow" by Aurélien Géron**.

-It focuses on Part 1: The Fundamentals of Machine Learning, covering essential ML concepts, workflows, and practical applications using Scikit-Learn and TensorFlow.
+It focuses on **Part 1: The Fundamentals of Machine Learning**, covering essential ML concepts, workflows, and practical applications using Scikit-Learn and TensorFlow.

+---

-Repository Structure
+## 📂 Repository Structure

 hands_on_ml_with_scikit-learn&tensorflow-part-1/
 │── notebooks/         # Jupyter notebooks for each chapter │── scripts/           # Python scripts for examples & exercises